techrityorg/Mentorship/TMP2022/Ritik-Kumar/week-4/Project-1/readme.md

-# Techrity Mentorship Week-3: Project-1 - Form
+# Techrity Mentorship Week-4: Project-1 - Age Calculator

-This is a solution to the Week-3: Project-1 of Techrity Frontend Development Mentorship.
+This is a solution to the Week-4: Project-1 of Techrity Frontend Development Mentorship.

 ## Table of contents